chrisrzhou/RShiny-EC2Bootstrap/README.md

     chmod 400 ~/sshKeys/shinybootstrap.pem
     ```

-- **Note**: If you ever run into a `Permission denied (publickey)` error message, this is because you are not able to access the `.pem` file as a superuser.
+- **NOTE**: If you ever run into a `Permission denied (publickey)` error message, this is because you are not able to access the `.pem` file as a superuser.
 Make sure that you have granted sudo access to the file using the command `chmod 400` as outlined above.
 - It is useful to create an alias to access the EC2 instance, otherwise we would be typing a long command to access our EC2 instance each time.
 For this guide, we will create an alias `awslogin` and register this in the `bash_aliases` file using the `echo "blahblahablah" >> ~/.bash_aliases` command:

     ```sh
     echo "alias awslogin='ssh -i ~/sshKeys/shinybootstrap.pem ubuntu@public_dns_name'" >> ~/.bash_aliases
     ```

-- where `public_dns_name` is the name of your EC2 instance created e.g. `ec2-54-183-2-10.us-west-1.compute.amazonaws.com` (see below).
+- where `public_dns_name` is the public DNS name of your EC2 instance created e.g. `ec2-54-183-2-10.us-west-1.compute.amazonaws.com` or the public IP itself `54.183.2.10`

     ![alt Amazon Machine Image](https://s3-us-west-1.amazonaws.com/chrisrzhou/github/images/rshiny-ec2bootstrap/aws_ec2_dns_name.png)

+- **NOTE:** The public DNS name and public IP may not be static/permanent, e.g. their values can change when `shiny-server` restarts.
+For a full permanent solution to creating a `bash_alias`, you would need to create an <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html" target="_blank">Elastic IP</a> (but we will defer that for the readers to the Amazon guide if readers wish to research the details).
 - Restart your terminal to access the changes and you should connect to your EC2 instance simply by typing `awslogin` in the terminal console.

 <sub>([back to contents](#contents))</sub>